SeisComP/main/plugins/locator/iloc/descriptions/global_iloc.rst

    .. note ::

-      * Check https://seiscode.iris.washington.edu/projects/iloc for updates before
+      * Check the :cite:t:`iloc-iris` website for updates before downloading.
-        downloading
-      * Instead of copying the :file:`auxdata` directory, you can also create a symbolic link and maintain always the same iLoc versin in |scname| and externally.
+      * Instead of copying the :file:`auxdata` directory, you can also create a symbolic link and maintain always the same iLoc version in |scname| and externally.

 #.
 Add and configure iLoc profiles for the velocity models.
-The global models *iasp91*
+The global models
-   and *ak135* are considered by default with default configuration parameters.
+   *iasp91* and *ak135* are considered by default with default configuration parameters even without setting up *iasp91*/*ak135* profiles.
+You may, however, create these profiles for their customization.

-   Create new profiles in oder to adjust their configuration parameters:
+   Create new profiles or consider existing ones for adjusting their
+   configuration:

    * :confval:`iLoc.profile.$name.globalModel`: The name of the
      :ref:`global model <iloc-velocity_global>`, e.g. *iasp91* or *ak135*.
    * Consider the :ref:`RSTT parameters <iloc-velocity_rstt>`.
    * :confval:`iLoc.profile.$name.LocalVmodel`: The name of the file containing the :ref:`local velocity model <iloc-velocity_local>`.
-   * :confval:`iLoc.profile.$name.DoNotRenamePhases`: Renaming seismic phases automatically
+   * :confval:`iLoc.profile.$name.DoNotRenamePhases`: Renaming seismic phases
+     automatically
      impacts the usability of the origins with other locators and locator profiles.
      Activate the parameter to avoid phase renaming.
    * Consider the remaining parameters.